 Which IT company, other than your own, do you most admire and why?

 From a partner perspective, what Microsoft have achieved in the last five years, the way they have developed their global partnerships and the way in which they work with and collaborate with their partners, is something that we strive towards.
 They have a global partner network and that’s fantastic because of its reach.
 That’s something every company should work towards.

 What is the biggest challenge facing the Middle East IT channel?

-What’s your favorite thing about the company you work for?
+What’s your favourite thing about the company you currently work for?